yuta2328/dotfiles/README.md

 # Dotfiles

-My lazy dotfiles with Nix and Dotter.
+My dirty dotfiles with Nix and Dotter.

 # Install